 A: Like other dogs s/he will eat most anything put in front of him.
-Feeding a good quality dog food and dog treats will normally satisfy his/her nutritional needs.
-Supplements or special foods should be used only on the recommendation of your veterinarian.
+Feeding a complete and balanced dog food (one that meets the minimum amounts established by the AAFCO for the appropriate life stage) will normally satisfy his/her nutritional needs.

 OBTAINING A PBGV top

 Q: Where can I find a puppy if I decide to purchase a PBGV?

 A: If there is not a breeder in your area then go to one of the following sources:

 - Public Education Committee can recommend breeders in other areas

 Q: Is it possible to get an older, already trained dog?

 A: Member Breeders sometimes have older dogs for sale, usually Champions no longer being shown.
 The Rescue Committee will sometimes, but rarely, have a PBGV rescued from a shelter.
 These dogs are available for placement.